A Frog A Day Keeps Your Anchors Aweigh

 It’s amazing how some of the smallest of tasks can take on a life of their own.
 Of course, the truth of it is that they don’t take on a life of their own – we are the ones that give them their vitality.

-I’ve written about these types of things before – I call them frogs based off a quote from Mark Twain:
+I’ve written about these types of things before — I call them frogs based on a quote from Mark Twain:

 Someone recently commented that she didn’t much care for the violent, destructive nature of the metaphor, and I can see her perspective.
 So let’s change it up a bit: if you know you have to catch a frog, do it first thing in the morning; if there are two frogs, catch the big one first.
 The reason to catch it first thing in the morning is so that you avoid increasing the dread-to-work ratio.

-Most tasks generally require a fixed minimum amount of work – meaning that doing it later won’t make it any easier.
-If it was going to take five minutes at first, then odds are, it’s going to take at least five minutes whenever you do it.
+Most tasks generally require a fixed minimum amount of work — meaning that doing them later won’t make them any easier.
+If a task was going to take 5 minutes at first, then odds are, it’s going to take at least 5 minutes whenever you do it.
 The “work” part of the equation stays the same.

-At a certain point, the distinction between directly working on that task and indirectly working on it blurs to the point in which it doesn’t make sense to make the distinction.
-If you’ve spent all day (or week) avoiding and fretting about it, then you’ve spent time and energy on it that you could have spent on other things.
-To think about it in terms of the “soft costs” of inaction belies the point that it’s still costly, nonetheless.
+At a certain point, the distinction between directly working on that task and indirectly working on it blurs to the point at which it doesn’t make sense to make the distinction.
+If you’ve spent all day (or week) avoiding and fretting about the task, then you’ve spent time and energy on it that you could have spent on other things.
+To think about it in terms of the “soft costs” of inaction belies the point that it’s still costly.

 My prior suggestion to catch the frog first thing in the morning is not quite fine-grained enough, to be honest.
-Just like time, all frogs are not the same.
+Just as with time, not all frogs are the same.
 A frog that requires a creative solution to catch needs to be chased during creative times.
 When a bunch of little frogs can be caught at the same time, they should be batched and caught together.
-But be honest with yourself about whether you’re putting off catching your frogs because you have a more effective plan or because you really don’t want to do them.
+But be honest with yourself about whether you’re putting off catching your frogs because you have a more effective plan or because you really don’t want to catch them.

-I often advise my clients to identify their frogs and catch at least one a day (if they have any – which we all do).
-By doing so, three inter-related things happen: 1) the dread-to-work ratio stays pretty low, 2) they get fewer and smaller frogs, and 3) they’re able to build some pretty serious momentum with their products.
-These results are a bit counter-intuitive, so I’ll explain what’s going on.
+I often advise my clients to identify their frogs and catch at least one a day (if they have any — which we all do).
+When clients do this, three interrelated things happen: 1) the dread-to-work ratio stays pretty low, 2) they get fewer and smaller frogs, and 3) they’re able to build some pretty serious momentum with their products.
+These results are a bit counterintuitive, so I’ll explain what’s going on.

 What frog is staring you down right now?
 Is it really that big, or can you take care of it today?